astro-community/xelement/docs/induction/methods.md

 XElement provides you with nine unique methods for interacting with XElement.
 These are created and implemented to help you apply your client-side interactivity with little effort.

 XElements methods are applied using the `@` prefix.
-This instructs XElement to pick up on the different attributes being passed and apply the XMagic in the background.
+This instructs XElement to pick up on the different attributes being passed and apply some &ldquo;XMagic&rdquo; in the background.

 For each of the methods described on this page we have individual pages for each method.
 Giving you further insight on how and when to use these powerful features.